qualcomm-linux/build-guide/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

 Build
 --------

--  **ERROR: linux-kernel-qcom-6.6-r0 do_menuconfig: No valid terminal
+-  "ERROR: linux-kernel-qcom-6.6-r0 do_menuconfig: No valid terminal
-   found, unable to open devshell**
+   found, unable to open devshell"

    This error can trigger while running a
    ``bitbake linux-kernel-qcom -c menuconfig`` command.